Excellence Through Education

 New York Therapy Animals, Inc. is a not-for-profit 501(c)3, New York City based affiliate organization of Intermountain Therapy Animals (ITA).

-We are the NYC affiliate of the R.E.A.D.® Reading Education Assistance Dogs® children’s literacy program.
+We are the official NYC affiliate of the R.E.A.D.® Reading Education Assistance Dogs® children’s literacy program.

 Interested in volunteering with us without an animal in your life?
-What a wonderful way to share our mission and your time through our volunteer program.
+What a wonderful way to share our mission and your time through our volunteer ambassador program.
+We offer college internships.
 (See our JOIN US page for details.)

 New York Therapy Animals mission and focus serves: